 ISN’T ILLEGAL TO PAY WOMEN LESS?

-I posted something about this on social media the other day and had lots of comments and DMs asking the same question: “isn’t it against the law to pay women less”?
+In the past, I posted on social media about this topic had lots DMs asking the same question: “isn’t it against the law to pay women less”?

 My answer: “Why, yes it is, but that doesn’t mean we are taking home less than our male counterparts.”